1203 - Career Executive Assignments (CEA)

 Note: Eligibility to take a CEA examination does not require current permanent status in the civil service.

-While eligibility to take a CEA examination is not restricted to persons with current permanent status in the civil service, the basis of a person’s CEA eligibility impacts his or her employment rights when and if his or her CEA position is terminated:
+While eligibility to take a CEA examination is not restricted to persons with current permanent status in the civil service, the basis of a person’s CEA eligibility impacts their employment rights when and if their CEA position is terminated:

-• Employees whose eligibility was based upon a legislative or nonelected exempt executive branch position are able to compete in his or her appointing power’s promotional examinations for which he or she meets the minimum qualifications of the class to which he or she seeks appointment.
+- Employees whose eligibility was based upon a legislative or nonelected exempt executive branch position are able to compete in their appointing power’s promotional examinations for which they meet the minimum qualifications of the class to which they seek appointment.
 These employees may request a deferred examination, as specified in Government Code section 18993.

-• Employees who at the time of his or her appointment to a CEA were from outside state civil service have the right to take a deferred examination for any open eligible list in existence at the time of the termination of the CEA for which he or she meets the minimum qualifications of the class to which the appointment is sought, as specified in Government Code section 19889.4.
+- Employees who at the time of their appointment to a CEA were from outside state civil service have the right to take a deferred examination for any open eligible list in existence at the time of the termination of the CEA for which they meet the minimum qualifications of the class to which the appointment is sought, as specified in Government Code section 19889.4.

 Application